Askbankifsccode.com provides you options to search any Indian bank branch details by bank name and search by IFSC / MICR code.

 NEFT stands for National Electronic Fund Transfer that is used to transfer fund online as well as offline.
 It is based on the net settlement meaning all the settlements are done on batches.
 For using NEFT your bank must be NEFT Enabled which can be checked on the official RBI Website.
 Before using the NEFT Payment get the following details-

 RTGS Stands for Real Time Gross Settlement which is used to transfer amount that is bigger in value.
 It settles the fund in the similar batch format like NEFT.
 The Minimum amount that can be transferred via RTGS is Rs.
 2 lakhs and then there is no maximum amount.
-RTGS timings for fund transfer are Monday to Friday it is 9:00 AM to 4:30 PM and on Saturday is 9:00 AM to 2:00 PM.
-RTGS is closed on Second and fourth Saturday, Sundays and public holidays.
+RTGS could be done 24X7 all 365 days with effect from December 14, 2020.
 This system is online as well as offline.

 Fund transfer could be done both online and offline.

 Offline fund transfer can be done by visiting the bank branch and filling the NEFT/RTGS Form.
 The details like bank account number, Name and IFSC Code of the bank.
 After correctly filling the form you can simply deposit the form along with cash to the teller.
 Do not forget to collect the slip of the transaction as it is the proof of the transaction.
 Offline method to transfer fund can only be used for RTGS and NEFT.

 Online Fund transfer is very easy and requires less effort as we can do it from our comfort of home.
 Online fund transfer can be used for all the three fund transfer methods.
 It is initiated by following these two steps but if you have already done with the first step then you do not need to follow the first step for a single account.
 The two-step processes are as follows-